 - Care from an experienced medical team who can track the individual’s progress through withdrawal and monitor his or her heart rate, pulse, and other vital signs

 - Receiving medications, dispensed by the medical team, that can alleviate withdrawal symptoms

 - No ability to relapse since the person will not have access to his or her drug of choice

 - Psychological and emotional support during detox

-- Smooth transition into residential care after detox without a gap in treatment
+- Smooth transition into a residential center or program after detox without a gap in treatment

-Should a person not receive detox services, he or she runs the continued risk of career interruption, financial distress, relational conflict, social isolation, organ damage, and even a potentially fatal overdose.
+Should a person not receive detox services at our treatment center, he or she runs the continued risk of career interruption, financial distress, relational conflict, social isolation, organ damage, and even a potentially fatal overdose.
 Because of the hold that it has over individuals’ lives, an addiction is likely to continue unless a person seeks professional help.

 Fortunately, it is possible to find treatment that can enable someone to reclaim his or her life from substance abuse.
 With the top-notch care provided at Sober Living by the Sea, each man or woman who comes to us for care has the best possible chance of recovering from addiction.
-To learn more about our range of high-quality treatment programs, contact us at your earliest convenience.
+To learn more about our range of high-quality treatment programs at our detox center, contact us at your earliest convenience.
 Our admissions team is ready to answer any questions that you may have so that you or someone you love can get the treatment that can bring about a brighter tomorrow.